SAP/ui5-webcomponents-react/packages/compat/README.md

 npm install @ui5/webcomponents-react-compat
 ```

-> ⚠️ **Warning:** It is not supported using the v1 `Table` and the v2 `Table` in the same application!
+> ⚠️ **Warning:** It is not supported using the v1 `Table` and the v2 `Table` in the same application without "compat" package scoping!

 > ⚠️ **Warning:** Please only import components from this package via the file path!

 ## Compatibility

 The legacy v1 (compat) `Table` and the modern v2 `Table` component and some subcomponents both register the same custom element names for `ui5-table`, `ui5-table-row` and `ui5-table-cell`, which will lead to conflicts when they coexist in the same application.
+To solve this, please see the section about scoping below.

 ### Recommendation